One of the most common questions I receive is on the topic of sharing files with students.

 This means we need to be able to share files with them quickly and easily.
 We don’t need yet another hurdle to completing the assignment.

-I polled the Technology Teacher Tribe Facebook Group and these were their top ways of sharing files with students:
+I polled the Technology Teacher Talk Facebook Group and these were their top ways of sharing files with students:

 15 Ways to Share Digital Files with Elementary Students

 - Padlet for younger students

 In this blog post I’ll expand on some of them.
 If you want longer tutorials you can find them online.